rafusel/sudoku/README.md

 # sudoku
-Python project that uses backtracking to solve a sudoku puzzle.
+Python project that uses a backtracking algorithm to create a solvable sudoku puzzle, and to solve any solvable sudoku puzzle.